AntXinyuan/antxinyuan.github.io/academic.md

 I'm interested in computer vision, with a focus on **panoramic/oriented/3D object detection.**  [![Scholar Citatinos](https://img.shields.io/badge/Citations--blue.svg?logo=google-scholar)](https://scholar.google.com/citations?user=eXwizz8AAAAJ)

 ## 🔥 News
+- 11/2025: 🎉 One cooperative paper is accepted by AAAI 2025.
 - 06/2025: 🎉 One paper is released on arXiv.
 - 05/2025: 🎉 One cooperative paper is released on arXiv (accepted by NeurIPS 2025).
 - 05/2024: 🎉 One cooperative paper is released on arXiv (accepted by NeurIPS 2024).